rapidsai/plotly-dash-rapids-census-demo/README.md

 ## Data
 There is 1 main dataset:

-- 2020 Census for Total Population with Migration from 2010 Census
+- Total Population Dataset ; Consists of Census 2020 total population with decennial migration from Census 2010 at a block level.

 For more information on how the Census 2020 and 2010 Migration data was prepared to show individual points, refer to the `/data_prep_total_population` folder.